DMIT-1508/DMIT-1508-Workbook-A04-dgilleland/README.md

 ## Schedule

 > The following schedule is subject to change.
+Consult the course outline for the mark distribution.

 ```mermaid
 gantt